 Use this knowledge when placing roads and settlements (try to block others), trading, and when moving the robber.

-- Your turns should go in order:
+- Do not forget you can move the robber before your roll!
+Your turns should go in order:

 - throw dice,